Bill Riddle Sideline #SL2

 -

-$43.00Description: The noseband on this Adjustable String Cavesson #CA2 is made of tan 1/8 inch solid braid nylon cord.
-The adjustment knots at the bottom allow the noseband to be quickly changed between horses to 19, 21 or 23 inches.
+$69.00Description: The String Cavesson with Rawhide Knots #CA3 has a noseband made of tan 1/8 inch solid braid nylon cord.
+The adjustment knots at the bottom of the noseband are covered with handbraided rawhide pineapple knots.
+These knots allow the noseband to be quickly and easily adjusted to 19, 21 and 23 inches.
+This is nice if you have a number of horses to ride.
 The headstall is made of 1/2 inch burgundy latigo leather that has been edged and hand-rubbed.
 The buckle is beveled stainless steel with a leather loop keeper.
-This cavesson lays flat under your bridle and will last for years of hard use.
+The headstall leather under the buckle is hand sewn together to prevent the buckle from slipping when the headstall is adjusted.
+This cavesson lays so flat under your bridle you won’t know it is there!

 Size Measurement: An easy way to be certain this cavesson will fit is to wrap a leadrope around the nose where the cavesson will lay, mark the leadrope with a magic marker, straighten it and then measure the leadrope.
 When measuring, be sure to wrap the leadrope loosely enough that the horse will have enough room between his nose and the cavesson to be comfortable and to be able to hold the bit.
 A good rule of thumb is 2 fingers width between the nose and cavesson (which is the diameter of most leadropes) if the horse is trained to a cavesson.
+This will fit any nose between approximately 19 and 23 inches.

 This cavesson is a good all-around cavesson and can be used on colts if adjusted loosely when starting them in it.